 - Return coach travel with regional pick-ups available from Aberdeen, Stonehaven, Dundee, Perth, Stirling or Edinburgh

-- 3 nights’ dinner, bed and breakfast at the comfortable Arrochar Hotel, Arrochar (or similar)
+- 3 nights’ dinner, bed and breakfast at the Pond Hotel, Glasgow

 - Comfortable coaching throughout